- Scientific name: Lagenorhynchus acutus

 - Size: Up to 10ft in length and 600lbs in weight

 - Distribution: Found in temperate waters on the North American coast and across to cooler European waters.

 - Feeds on: Fish and squid.

 The Atlantic white-sided dolphin is a species of dolphin which is relatively common off the coast of North America and throughout European waters.
-This species is easily recognised by the pale yellow stripe on its flanks, a feature unique to this species.
+This species can be identified by the pale yellow stripe on its flanks.

 While Atlantic white-sided dolphins can occasionally be found close to land, but are generally found in deeper waters out to sea.
 They group with other white-sided dolphins in large numbers, but will also break away into smaller groups to hunt for food.
-This species of dolphin is also known to form groups with other species of dolphins (most commonly bottlenose and common dolphins) and may also join groups with species of whales.
-Atlantic white-sided dolphins are predators which feed on all manner of fish, as will a range of species of squid.
+Atlantic white-sided dolphins are predators which feed on fish and squid.

 Hunting, Conservation Efforts and IUCN Status

-This species has been hunted in the past and continues to be hunted by nations such as the Faroe Islands where the species is used for food.
-However, the numbers taken each year are thought to be in the low hundreds and have little impact on the long-term numbers of this species.
+This species is still hunted by nations such as the Faroe Islands and Greenland.
+The numbers taken each year are thought to be in the low hundreds and are not thought to have a significant impact on the long-term sustainability of this species.
 Overall the IUCN (International Union for the Conservation of Nature) classes the Atlantic white-sided dolphin as a species of Least Concern on a global basis.